MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-1.md

 ```

 When the trace simulator executes `AssertProb` it will record that measuring
-`PauliZ` on `source` and `ancilla` should given outcome `Zero` with probability
+`PauliZ` on `source` and `ancilla` should given an outcome of `Zero` with probability
 0.5.
 When the simulator executes `M` later, it will find the recorded values of
 the outcomes probabilities and `M` will return `Zero` or `One` with probability
 0.5.
 When the same code is executed on a simulator that keeps track of the
-quantum state, such simulator will check that that provided probabilities in
+quantum state, such a simulator will check that the provided probabilities in
 `AssertProb` are correct.

-The second kind of measurements is used to read out the answer of the quantum
+The second kind of measurement is used to read out the answer of the quantum
-algorithm and user usually does not know the probability of such measurements
+algorithm and the user usually does not know the probability of such measurement
 outcomes.
-Quantum computer trace simulator provides a function `ForceMeasure` in
+The quantum computer trace simulator provides a function `ForceMeasure` in
 namespace `Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators` to force
-the simulator take the measurement outcome preferred by the user.
+the simulator to take the measurement outcome preferred by the user.

 `[TODO: add reference to
 Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.ForceMeasure qsharp
 API doc.]`

-# Running you program with quantum computer trace simulator
+# Running your program with the quantum computer trace simulator

-Quantum computer trace simulator is just another simulator.
-C# driver program
-for using it is very similar to the one for Quantum Simulator:
+The quantum computer trace simulator may be viewed as just another simulator.
+The C# driver program for using it is very similar to the one for any other Quantum Simulator:

 ```csharp
 using Microsoft.Quantum.Simulation.Core;